Learning how to use Pinterest for your blog is an effective and wise investment of your time, especially if you are a beginner.

 Although the number of followers is not important to succeed on Pinterest, it won’t hurt you neither.
 It will help expand your reach.

 People are also more likely to follow accounts that have lots of followers.
-Is probably an association with interesting and quality stuff?
+Is it probably an association with interesting stuff?

 I use them to pin ideas I want to research for future posts and to keep images I want to pin in the future.